 “You’re standing in a barbecue joint at two in the morning with two fried pies in your hands.
 What else do you need?”

 That’s how the rest of the week went: an endless round of rotating hogs from the walk-in cooler, through the pits, until they reached Mr. Carver and the customers.
 Finally comfortable with me, Ricky relented and described the barbecuing process in exacting detail—something he swore he did only by feel; time and temperature, he said, had nothing to do with it.
 As we walked around the outdoor pits, he explained the hogs are fired anywhere from twenty to twenty-two hours.
 They slow cook at 195 degrees until exceedingly tender.
 Once done, they’re flipped so the meat is exposed, and mild sauce is splashed on, as is a generous sprinkling of salt.
 They’re then moved to the holding pit, which hovers around 160 degrees, and where they can rest for up to 48 hours, but most don’t stay there more than an afternoon.
-The warming pit up front is kept at low 130 to 145 degrees, cool enough for Mr. Carver to handle.
+The warming pit upfront is kept at low 130 to 145 degrees, cool enough for Mr. Carver to handle.

 I was determined to find meaning in Ricky’s barbecue.
-I knew from speaking to him there are about six cuts of meat customers can request: shoulder; “brown meat” or ham; the confusing-sounding catfish (aka tenderloin); middling, or bacon, which does tastes like very tender chicken breast; ribs; and pig’s feet.
-Plus all of it can be chopped or pulled, bought by the pound or put in a sandwich.
-And there’s the toppings: three sauces, two coleslaws (mayo and vinegar), ketchup, mayonnaise, and onions.
+I knew from speaking to him there are about six cuts of meat customers can request: shoulder; “brown meat” or ham; the confusing-sounding catfish (aka tenderloin); middling, or bacon, which does tastes like a very tender chicken breast; ribs; and pig’s feet.
+Plus all of it can be chopped or pulled, bought by the pound, or put in a sandwich.
+And there are the toppings: three sauces, two coleslaws (mayo and vinegar), ketchup, mayonnaise, and onions.
 Mathematically speaking, that means there are exactly 4,608 possible combinations, and one of them I was convinced would work for me.

 Throughout my stay, barbecue was my lunch, my dinner, my afternoon snack, my midnight supper.
 I approached the task methodically, eating snout to tail.
 On my cross-hog tour, certain things were crossed off the list almost immediately.
 Gone on Tuesday night were pig’s feet—interesting, although not my favorite.
 Middling was exceedingly moist and subtle, but I like more flavor to my pork.
 Same for catfish.
 The brown meat was flavorful, but a little dry.
 All were dropped on Wednesday.
 By Thursday, I had pretty much settled upon on the shoulder, which gave me three more days of rejiggering the extras until I found my perfect combination.
 The medium-hot and the hot-hot sauces didn’t see the end of the day; although I tried, the burn was too much.
-Vinegar slaw made it to Friday lunch, but was edged out by the sweet mayo version.
+Vinegar slaw made it to Friday lunch but was edged out by the sweet mayo version.
 Round about Saturday, I hit upon the combination of a pulled shoulder sandwich with mayo slaw, ketchup, a few drops of mild sauce, and salt and pepper.
 It had enough sweetness to satisfy the indelible memories of barbecues past and enough true smoked flavor to call it authentic.

 “You just can’t get enough of this now, can ya?”
 Ricky asked at the end of the week.
 The truth was I didn’t want to eat it again for an entire year, but at least I could with complete and utter honesty tell Ricky that like the hundreds of customers who line up outside of the store every week, I love his barbecue.